sonata-project/SonataBlockBundle/Resources/doc/reference/exceptions.rst

                 keep_all:               sonata.block.exception.filter.keep_all
                 keep_none:              sonata.block.exception.filter.keep_none

-A default filter may be configure to apply, by default, to all block types.
+A default filter may be configured to apply, by default, to all block types.
 If you wish to customize a filter on a particular block type, you may also add the following option in the configuration file: